ldeck/nix-home/README.md

-# home-manager template
+# home-manager team template

-This provides a quick-start template for using [home-manager](https://github.com/rycee/home-manager) in a more reproducible way.
-You don't have to install home-manager, and it uses pinning.
+This provides a quick-start template for using [home-manager](https://github.com/rycee/home-manager) in a more reproducible way for multiple team members.

+NB: You don't have to install home-manager, and it uses pinning.

 # Why?